Timothy-ZhangYF/MEAM-5100-Semi-Autonomous-Rover/README.md

 ### 1. Interrupt-Driven Teleoperation (Bypassing the Health Drain)
 * **The Constraint:** Standard RC controllers continuously stream motion packets at high frequencies (e.g., 30 packets/sec), draining a bot's HP in ~3 seconds.
 Conversely, fully autonomous navigation suffered from unreliable localization due to ruleset limits and arena design flaws.
 * **The Solution:** We replaced polling-based streaming with an **interrupt-based input**.
 Packets were transmitted *only* on keyboard event triggers (`key_press` / `key_release`).
 Using WASD controls for general piloting, along with pre-programmed complex subroutines (such as wall-following or dead-reckoning straight to the opponent tower).
 * **The Impact:** A complete directional maneuver required only 2 packets (start/stop), giving us a budget of over 50 discrete maneuvers per respawn.
 Combining preset commands with manual piloting, we consistently reached the opponent base tower using <10 packets (5 discrete commands).
-While this sacrificed continuous analog speed control, it gave us near-infinite piloting stamina.
+While this sacrificed continuous analog speed control, it gave us much longer piloting stamina.

 ### 2. The Deployable "Brick" Concept
 * **The Constraint:** To avoid the tower defense, a robot must either continuously dodge or tank heavy damage and respawn.
 Both of which cause attack downtime.